JuliaFolds2/ChunkSplitters.jl/docs/src/index.md

 The chunks can be defined by their number `n`, or by their size `size`, in the call to the `chunks` method.
 If `n` is set, the chunks will have the most even distribution of sizes possible, while if `size` is set, the chunks will have a constant size, except for possible last remaining chunk.

+The additional optional keyword `minchunksize` sets a minimum size for the chunks, when used in combination with the `n` keyword (thus effectively decreasing the number of chunks, `n`, if the size of each chunk is too small).

 !!! compat
     Defining the chunks with `size` was introduced in version 2.3.0, and is only compatible with the `:batch` chunking option.

+    The `minchunksize` keyword was introduced in version 2.6.0.

 ## Basic interface